atomflunder/skillratings/README.md

 **Quick disclaimer:** Below are the most basic use cases for each supported algorithm, in a 1-vs-1 format.
 Each rating algorithm has *many* more associated functions, for example getting a rating using a list of outcomes, or getting the expected scores of a match.

-Head over [to the documentation](https://docs.rs/skillratings/) for more information.
+Head over [to the documentation](https://docs.rs/skillratings/) for more information and examples.

 ### Elo rating system